General Billing Information

 Taking an online class sounds easy.
 However, the work load is as much or more as a face-to-face class.
 To evaluate whether you have time in your present life to take an online class, try this time audit.
 Are there some things you need to give up, move around, postpone, or get help with in order to make room in your life for a college class?
 Tips and hints for time management and other study tips for online learning are also included in our Orientation to Online Learning.

 If you do not own a computer or have Internet access at home or at work, you can still take an online course using computers in the labs at either the East or Quad Cities campuses during their open hours; however, you will be on the computer many hours each week and the labs are not open 24-hours, 7 days a week.
 If you are planning to take the classes from home, a high-speed Internet connection, such as a cable modem or DSL, is recommended.
-To check to see if your computer system is adequate for BHC online classes, see the tech specifications at OnlineTechSupport or go to http://www.bhc.edu/browsercheckup for an automated checkup.
+To check to see if your computer system is adequate for BHC online classes, go to Canvas recommended browsers (Links to an external site.).

 If you want to pursue a degree, you must take college credit classes, listed in the online schedule and described in the catalog.
 Black Hawk College, through its Outreach Center, makes available 6-week non-college credit courses, certificate programs, and job skill training, all online.
 For further information, visit the Business and Community Education Center current listings of online non-credit classes.